 After completing the section assigned to them, participants can approve the task, either:

 via the notification email.

-via the Client Console or the web interface, in the task dashboard.
+via the client console or the web access, in the task dashboard.

 Each time a participant approves a job, the progress status of the task is updated.